bwu1/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 # Avoiding Common Attacks

-1. Proper use of .call and .delegateCal
+1. Proper use of .call and .delegateCall

 - There are 2 smart contracts at the core of the app - Donation_Processor and Donation_Upgrade.
 - Donation_Processor is responsible for storing the contract's data, while Donation_Upgrade is responsible for executing the contract's logic via a delegate_call from Donation_Processor